Chaitanya1436/Handwritten_text_identification/README.md

 Designed only for sentence-level recognition, not isolated words.
 Can be extended for custom datasets with similar handwriting formats.
 Virtual environments (venv/, .venv/) are excluded via .gitignore.

+# 🙌 Attribution
+This project is inspired by SimpleHTR by githubharald and extended for sentence-level handwritten text recognition.